JJ/pull-request-checks-action/README.md

 - `v4`: use any list format.
   - `v4.1`: :arrow_up: to latest runner and workflow versions
   - `v4.2`: Updates in dependencies, added doc support for `pull_request_target`
+- `v5`: Adds `excluded-users` input, which allows to exclude bots and others from raising an error.

 ## Aclnowledgements